medusajs/medusa/docs/content/add-plugins/algolia.md

 ## Install the Algolia Plugin

-In the directory of your Medusa server, run the following command to install the Algolia plugin:
+In the directory of your Medusa backend, run the following command to install the Algolia plugin:

 ```bash npm2yarn
 npm install medusa-plugin-algolia